-Before we start our analysis of the BMC it is also necessary to give a definition of the term cluster.
-According to Porter a cluster is "a geographically proximate group of interconnected companies and associated institutions in a particular field, linked by commonalities and complementarities" (Porter, 2000, pp. 16).
+Before we start our analysis of the BMC, it is also necessary to give a definition of the term cluster.
+According to Porter (2000, p.
+16) it denotes "a geographically proximate group of interconnected companies and associated institutions in a particular field, linked by commonalities and complementarities."